eniora/InstantID-Unlocked/README.md

 <div align="center">
-<h1>InstantID: Zero-shot Identity-Preserving Generation in Seconds</h1>
+<h1>InstantID: Unlocked.
+Zero-shot Identity-Preserving Generation</h1>

 ## This fork adds the following:
 - Autosave of each generated image in the "output" folder, with an "Open Output Folder" button in the gradio GUI.